open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 6. Client creates a container into file system in the chosen target path and adds a header.
 7. Client verifies that the header does not exceed the size limit defined by the specification.
 8. Client verifies technical file correctness, creates an archive, compresses it and encrypts the compressed archive.
-9. Client saves the CDOC2 container and displays Sender a notification.
+9. Client saves the CDOC2 container and displays a notification to the User.

 **Extensions**